eclipseisoffline/eclipsestweakeroo/README.md

 Mod builds can be found [here](https://github.com/eclipseisoffline/eclipsestweakeroo/packages/2043865/versions) and on [Modrinth](https://modrinth.com/mod/eclipses-tweakeroo-additions).

-This mod is currently available for Minecraft 1.19.4, 1.20.1 and 1.20.4, with Tweakeroo versions 0.16.0, 0.17.1 and 0.19.2 respectively.
+This mod is currently available for Minecraft 1.21+1, Tweakeroo version 0.21.50.
+Ports for versions 1.19.4, 1.20.1, 1.20.4, and 1.20.5+6 are available, but are no longer updated.
 All added config entries are integrated into Tweakeroo's config, the mod doesn't have a config itself.

 ## Modifications